Posts Tagged ‘Fiction’

 “What do you mean you saw him?”
 Now Emily’s eyes squinted at her granddaughter, and Clarice worried her grandmother wouldn’t believe her.

 “When I had the fight.”
 Clarice said, “I hit that girl with a rock.
 She was down on the ground and everyone was cheering around me.
 I wanted to kill her grandma.
 I really did.
 But then I looked in the crowd and I saw Ed.
 He looked at me real sad, like he was disappointed.”
-Clarice stopped their, still trying to process what she’d seen, before finishing “Then the owner came out and chased us off, and Ed was gone.”
+Clarice stopped there, still trying to process what she’d seen, before finishing “Then the owner came out and chased us off, and Ed was gone.”

-“Oh I’m sure it was just the heat and the excitement honey.”
-Emily said, evidently not thinking much of what she’d just heard.
+“Oh I’m sure it was just the heat and the excitement honey.” her grandmother said, evidently not thinking much of what she’d just heard.
 “Probably just some dirty old man checking out your ass!”
 Emily jested, giving Clarice a smack on her bottom.
 “Don’t worry about it.
 You just finish packing.” she said while she turned away and walked to the bedroom door.

 “Grandma?”